pietw0/geoscripting-exercise-06/README.md

 ### Data
 * The Landsat data can be found [here](https://www.dropbox.com/sh/ldetgkuffwmky0z/AABuINXJUIS6ZXYIVYOcx2qna?dl=1).
-* There are Landsat Surface Reflectance scenes of 4 dates:
+* There are Landsat Surface Reflectance scenes of 4 dates (in subdirectories):
   * start of the fire - November,
   * end of the fire – November,
   * month before the fire – October *,